pypeit/PypeIt/doc/fluxing.rst

 with a :ref:`parameter_block` (optional) and a :ref:`data_block` (required).

-If one wishes to modify the :ref:`pypeit_par:FluxCalibratePar Keywords`, add a :ref:`parameter_block` at the top of the file, e.g.::
+If one wishes to modify the :ref:`fluxcalibratepar`, add a :ref:`parameter_block` at the top of the file, e.g.::

     [fluxcalib]